secretstartups/handbook/job-families/legal/paralegal/index.html.md

 * Conduct research and monitor employment law developments.
 * Manage the Legal Issue tracker and triage issues received internally and externally.
 * Assist Director of Legal, Employment and Employment Counsel in interfacing with global People team and network of international outside counsel regarding employment law queries and escalations.
-* Project manage employment aspects of strategic legal projects with other legal professionals and internal stakeholders
+* Project manage employment aspects of strategic legal projects with other legal professionals and internal stakeholders.
 * Participate in management of global employment templates and forms.
 * Participate in development and review of employment-related training programs.
 * Conduct research as required.